Who is the Business Talent (Permanent) Visa Subclass 132 for?

 - Have total assets of at least $1.5 million that can be legally transferred to Australia within two years of the visa being granted

-- Have an annual turnover of your main business (or two main business combined) of at least $3 million in at least two of the four years immediately before you apply
+- Have an annual turnover of your main business (or two of your main business combined) of at least $3 million, in at least two of the four years, immediately before you apply

 - Have an overall successful business career with no involvement in any unacceptable business activities.